acconeer/acconeer-python-exploration/docs/getting_started/evk_setup/raspberry_a121_xe121.rst

 -----
 Start a terminal window and type ``sudo raspi-config``, then:

-* In Localisation Options, select the appropriate timezone.
+* In Localization Options, select the appropriate timezone.
 * In Interfacing Options, enable SPI and I2C and the SSH interfaces.

 Install libgpio2 by running::